maemo-leste/maemo-user-guide/source/chapters/ui.rst

      |status-menu-connect|

-From here you can enable or disable Wifi or mobile data connections.
+From here you can enable the currently available Wifi or mobile data connections, or disable the currently active one.

-.. tip:: This is different than the Network section in Settings.
+.. tip:: This is different than the :ref:`chapters/settings:Internet connections` section in Settings.
 From here it's easier to connect to new Wifi networks.

 You connect to a Wifi or mobile data connection by tapping on it.